Religious intolerance: Contemporary attitude and practice

 Some countries retain laws which forbid the defamation of religious beliefs.
 Some constitutions retain laws which forbid all forms of blasphemy (e.g., Germany where, in 2006, Manfred van H. was convicted of blasphemy against Islam).
 The connection between intolerance and blasphemy laws is closest when the laws apply to only one religion.
-In Pakistan blasphemy directed against either the tenets of the Qur'an or the Prophet Mohammed is punishable by either life imprisonment or death.
+In Pakistan blasphemy directed against either the tenets of the Qur'an or the Prophet Muhammad is punishable by either life imprisonment or death.
 Apostasy, the rejection of one's old religion, is also criminalized in a number of countries, notably Afghanistan with Abdul Rahman being the first to face the death penalty for converting to Christianity.
 Though, he was later released.

 The United Nations upholds the right to freely express one's religious beliefs, as listed in the UN's charter, and additionally in articles 2 and 18 of the Universal Declaration of Human Rights.
 Article 2 forbids discrimination based on religious grounds.
 Article 18 protects the freedom to change one's religion.

 As a treaty, not a declaration, is legally binding, the signing of the human rights declaration is a public pledge of commitment.
 Out of a desire to avoid subservience to an international court, the United States chose in 1998 to pass the International Religious Freedom Act, creating the Commission on International Religious Freedom, and mandating that the United States government take action against any country found to violate the religious freedoms outlined in the Universal Declaration of Human Rights.
 Human Rights Council in 2011 adopted Resolution 16/18 on "Combating intolerance, negative stereotyping and stigmatization of, and discrimination, incitement to violence and violence against, persons based on religion or belief" which was hailed by stakeholders from all regions and faiths as a turning point in international efforts to confront religious intolerance.
 The European Convention on Human Rights, which is legally binding on all European Union states (following the passage of the Human Rights Act 1998 in the United Kingdom), makes restricting the rights of an individual to practice or change their religion illegal in article 9, and discrimination on the basis of religion illegal in article 14.